biomed-AI/SANGO/Readme.md

                 --save_name reference_query_example
 ~~~

-Running the above command will generate three output files in the output path (`../../output/reference_query_example`):
+Running the above command will generate three output files in the output path:

 * `model.pkl`: storing the model weights with the best valid loss during training.
 * `embedding.h5ad`: an anndata file storing the embedding extracted by GraphTransformer.
 And `.obs['Pred']` saves the results of the prediction.